Delaware Cannabis

 Adult-use cannabis was passed in 2023 via the Delaware Marijuana Control Act and the Office of the Marijuana Commissioner ("OMC") was created to oversee the rollout and absorption of the OMM.
 There will be a total of 30 retail licenses, 30 manufacturing licenses, 60 cultivation licenses, and 5 testing lab licenses, and all 125 will be awarded by lottery.

-1269 applications were received to enter the lottery for new adult-use licenses between 8/16/24 and 9/30/24 and the lottery for most of those licenses will be held on 10/24/24.
+1269 applications were received to enter the lottery for new adult-use licenses between 8/16/24 and 9/30/24 and the lottery for all but open retail licenses was held on 10/24/24.
+The open retail license lottery was held on 12/19/24 at 1:00pm.

-Cannabis Lottery Update
+Cannabis Lottery

-The adult-use licensing window opened on Friday, August 16, 2024 and closed on Monday, September 30, 2024 at midnight.
-The application is pass/fail and successful entries will be eligible for the October 24th lottery.
+The adult-use licensing window opened on Friday, August 16, 2024 and closed on Monday, September 30, 2024.

-There were 1269 applications for the 11 licenses types across the three counties (NCC 509, Kent 372, Sussex 388), generating $4.2MM in fees.
+There were 1269 applications in total for the 11 licenses types across the three counties (NCC 509, Kent 372, Sussex 388), generating $4.2MM in fees.

 delaware cannabis lottery